Our Focus

 students.

-Organizer-Northwest Region
+Organizer-Northeast Region

 Duval, St. John’s, Nassau, Flagler, Clay